-Making a Will is important for everyone over the age of 18, to make ensure their wishes are followed and their assets are distributed as they would want after they die.
+Making a will is important for everyone over the age of 18, to ensure their wishes are followed and their assets are distributed correctly after they die.

-Ideally you should review your Will every five years or more frequently if necessary.
-It is likely that your needs and circumstances will change many times in the course of your life and with those changes it is prudent to consider your Will.
+Changes in your life may create difficulties in interpreting an earlier will.
+In certain circumstances, major changes can make your will ineffective or invalid.
+It is likely that your needs and circumstances will change many times in the course of your life and with those changes it is prudent to consider how they impact upon your will.

 Healthy Will checklist